Constrained Polynomial Likelihood: Introduction

 \section{Introduction}

-In Hilbert space, orthogonality and minimum-norm problems are tightly related.
-As a consequence, orthogonal polynomials have a prominent role in the minimum-norm approximation of unknown likelihood ratios and numeric integration.
-Extant approaches based on orthogonality only, do not preserve important properties of the approximated objects.
-In this paper, we develop projections of likelihood ratios onto the polynomials preserving positivity.
+In Hilbert spaces, orthogonality and minimum-norm problems are tightly related.
+As a consequence, orthogonal polynomials have a prominent role in minimum-norm approximation of unknown likelihood ratios and numeric integration.
+However, extant approaches based on orthogonality only do not preserve important properties of the approximated objects.
+In this paper, we develop projections of likelihood ratios onto positive polynomials, thus \emph{preserving positivity}, and if desired, additional structural constraints.

-The literature in Econometrics and Statistics considers approximations of likelihood ratios with orthogonal polynomials foremost due to the link between polynomials and the possibility of expressing moments of a distribution as expectations of polynomials \citep{aitsahalia02,filipovicmayerhoferschneider13,katokuriki13,rennerschmedders15}.
-While many other approaches exist in the literature to approximate likelihood ratios,\footnote{The literature on density approximations ranges from saddlepoint approximations \citep{aitsahaliayu05}, small time expansions \citep{yu07}, to simulation-based methods \citep{mijatovicschneider07,gieseckeschwenkler18} to cite a small subset of the literature.} only polynomials can accommodate \emph{linear} models that are so widely used in practice.
-Moreover, the choice of polynomials is not arbitrary as, under mild technical conditions, they are a basis of weighted $L^2$ spaces that arise naturally when working with expectations and sample averages.
-In our paper we bridge the gap between these linear models used in practice, and positive likelihood ratios, by working with positive polynomials with the smallest modification to the extant expansions mentioned above.
+The literature considers approximations of likelihood ratios with orthogonal polynomials foremost due to the link between polynomials and the possibility of expressing moments of a distribution as expectations of polynomials \citep{aitsahalia02,filipovicmayerhoferschneider13,katokuriki13,rennerschmedders15}.
+While many other approaches exist in the literature to approximate likelihood ratios,\footnote{The literature on density approximations ranges from saddlepoint approximations \citep{aitsahaliayu05}, small time expansions \citep{yu07}, to simulation-based methods \citep{mijatovicschneider07,gieseckeschwenkler18} to cite a small subset of the econometrics and statistics literature.
+In machine learning, starting from \citet{berlinetthomas-agnan04} a sequence of papers embeds distributions in Reproducing Kernel Hilbert Spaces \citep{songetal09,gruenewaelderetal12,parkmuandet20,klebanovschustersullivan20}, as well as likelihood ratios \citep{schusteretal20}.
+While some of the aforementioned papers preserve positivity and normalization of distributions, they do not provide the flexibility to include additional shape constraints.} polynomials are a natural choice, as moments are known for many models such as the large affine class \citep{duffiefilipovicschachermayer03}.
+Moreover, under mild technical conditions, polynomials generate weighted $L^2$ spaces that arise naturally when working with expectations and sample averages.
+In our paper, we work with positive polynomials with the smallest modification to the extant expansions mentioned above.\footnote{More generally, we operate within the generic Hilbert space problem

+where $C$ is a convex set, and $\mathcal H$ is a Hilbert space along with its inner product $(\cdot,\cdot)$, encompassing function approximation, interpolation, and many other applications.
+In this paper, we specialize in likelihood ratios with probabilistic models in mind.}